|

 What Is the Shelf Life?

-Jojoba oil is a rather wonderous thing.
+Jojoba oil is a rather wonderful thing.
 As jojoba oil is a liquid wax it has an exceptionally long shelf life and can probably store for around five years.
 Essential oils also have a long shelf life and can store anywhere between two to five years when stored properly.
-I recommend using a coloured glass bottle as this stops sunlight from causing the essential oil to deteriorate.
-If you only have a clear glass bottle make sure you store it someplace dark when you’re not using your homemade facial oil.

 In short, your homemade facial oil will store for a long time – but you will probably use it up long before it goes rancid.
 However, as with all handmade products, if it ever starts looking or smelling a bit funny, then it’s probably past its best.